Data integrity is the quality, reliability, trustworthiness, and completeness of a data set – providing accuracy, consistency and context.

 Why is data integrity important?

 Overwhelmingly, we rely on information to do our jobs, and to inform our decisions.
 Our business is dependent on our ability to maintain and deliver reliable, trusted data, when needed, to the knowledge workers and decision-makers that depend on it.
+Data integrity means that we deliver this trusted data, consistently, to every knowledge worker and decision-maker that needs it.

 Driving digital transformation